yousefosama654/E-Commerce-Template/README.md

 # E-Commerce-Template
-Front-End template conssidered as a collection  of css properties & html tags I have learned
+Front-End template considered as a collection of CSS properties & html tags I have learned.